4.2.1 Assessment and acceptance

 On referral to heart transplant units, simultaneous referral to palliative care services is highly recommended to support the patient’s journey through transplant assessment, potential waitlisting, heart transplantation surgery, and their post-transplant life.
 The decision to waitlist a patient for heart transplantation is at the discretion of the transplant centre and their multidisciplinary team who are involved with the transplant assessment ‘work-up’ process.

 The list below summarises the potential cardiac conditions that may be suitable for referral for heart transplant assessment.
-Upon referral for transplant assessment, patients need to have exhausted all alternative treatment options and have an expected survival benefit with reasonable prospect of returning to an active lifestyle.
+Upon referral for transplant assessment, patients need to have exhausted all alternative treatment options and have an expected survival benefit with a reasonable prospect of returning to an active lifestyle.

 • End-stage heart disease, usually secondary to ischaemic heart disease or dilated cardiomyopathy with severe systolic dysfunction